insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

 - b. a mutex-lock --> As lock is to be held for a long duration, busy waiting wastes cpu cycles.
 - c. a mutex-lock --> The lock would be held for long time, busy waiting is inappropriate.
 <br>

 **6.20 Assume that a context switch takes T time.
 Suggest an upper bound (in terms of T) for holding a spinlock.
 If the spinlock is held for any longer, a mutex lock (where waiting threads are put to sleep) is a better alternative.**
 <br>**Try Answers**<br>
-**2T**Given that waiting on a lock requires two context switches—a context switch to move the thread to the waiting state and a second context switch to restore the waiting thread once the lock becomes available—the general rule is to use a spinlock if the lock will be held for a duration of less than two context switches.
+**2T..** Given that waiting on a lock requires two context switches—a context switch to move the thread to the waiting state and a second context switch to restore the waiting thread once the lock becomes available—the general rule is to use a spinlock if the lock will be held for a duration of less than two context switches.
 <br>

 **6.21 A multithreaded web server wishes to keep track of the number of requests it services (known as hits).
 Consider the two following strategies to prevent a race condition on the variable hits.
 The first strategy is to use a basic mutex lock when updating hits:**
 ```
 int hits;